Many people break up with their significant others during a fight and ultimately regret it.

 A few days later, you begin to miss your significant other and regret.

-You regret it and may then start making yourself believe that you were at fault for the fight and should try to make amends to your significant other in some way.
+You regret it and make yourself believe you were at fault for the fight and should make amends.